 During the course of his training, the delinquent must learn that the amount of pleasure obtained from social conformity is greater than the sum of small pleasures derived from dissocial acts even when the accompanying discomfort of conformity is taken into account.

 Positive peer relationships can be a spur to development and also helps create the sense of normalcy that is so important.

 The Need to Manage Ourselves

-In work with traumatized children (as in parenting) there can sometimes be a sense of being at a loss of what to do.
+In work with traumatized children (as in parenting) and other relationships, there can sometimes be a sense of being at a loss of what to do.
 When this is mixed with strong emotions, such as anger, anxiety, and fear, there can be a reaction to do something and feel in control.
 For many reasons, including our own childhood experiences, we may feel justified in punishing the child.
 We may feel that we have to do something to create a positive change.
 The concept of punishment and reward can be seductive in these moments.
 Taking a punitive action may provide some relief to the adult, and give an impression of making a difference, however short-lived.

 Anglin, J. (2002) Pain, Normality, and the Struggle for Congruence: Reinterpreting Residential Care for Children and Youth, New York: The Haworth Press Inc.

 Barton, S., Gonzalez, R. and Tomlinson, P. (2011) Therapeutic Residential Care for Children and Young People: An Attachment and Trauma-informed Model for Practice, Jessica Kingsley Publishers

 Bath, H. (2003) Services for Children and Young People with High Support Needs - it's

 Time to Rethink, in Developing Practice (Summer 2002-2003), 5-10